Macros for Promoting Bulletin Content

 Q: Can I link to a bulletin's landing page from my websites?

 A: Yes.
 The URLs are static, so you can link to them.

 Q: Will a landing page expire?

-Q: Why am I getting a Page Not Found error when I click on the link to the landing page in my test bulletin?
+Q: Why am I getting a Page Not Found error when I click the link to the landing page in my test bulletin?

-A: If you choose to make the bulletin public and include either the VIEW_THIS or VIEW_THIS_URL macro in your message, the macros will generate a link for the test email, but the link will not work.
-This is because the public landing page is not published until the message is sent to subscribers.
+A: If you choose to make the bulletin public and include either the VIEW_THIS or VIEW_THIS_URL macro in your message, the macros will generate a link for the test email, but the link will not work; the public landing page is not published until the message is sent to subscribers.
 To completely test all aspects of your message, you can create a test topic that contains a few test email addresses as subscribers.
 For more information on creating a new topic, see Creating Topics.